 Leveraging his 20 years in business, Bean said he designed the new location — the company’s second — with best-in-class products and a “relaxing, luxurious ambience that appeals to our local clientele.”
-Live vignettes variously feature a 63-inch Runco V63 plasma panel framed and hidden by a VisionArt motorized art print; a Planar 2x3 Matrix Wall with six 46-inch panels; ultra-premium 7-foot CAT MBX Sequoia speakers; a surround system with an Integra DTR 50.4 receiver, Newport speakers and two Sunfire HRS-12 subwoofers; and whole-home control by Elan.
+Live vignettes variously feature a 63-inch Runco V63 plasma panel framed and hidden by a VisionArt motorized art print; a Planar 2x3 Matrix Wall with six 46-inch panels; ultra-premium 7-foot-high CAT MBX Sequoia speakers; a surround system with an Integra DTR 50.4 receiver, Newport speakers and two Sunfire HRS-12 subwoofers; and whole-home control by Elan.

-The showroom also boasts a commercial-grade home theater that deploys a Display Development HD3 projector; a 184-inch Stewart Filmscreen Luxus Delux screen; a Kaleidescape M300 player connected to a Kaleidescape CinemaOne server in the lobby; a Theta Casablanca III preamp/processor and Theta Compli-blu Blu-ray player; a PrimaCinema server; and a bevy of California Audio Technology speakers, subwoofers and amplifiers.
+The showroom also boasts a commercial-quality home theater that deploys a Display Development HD3 projector; a 184-inch Stewart Filmscreen Luxus Delux screen; a Kaleidescape M300 player connected to a Kaleidescape CinemaOne server in the lobby; a Theta Casablanca III preamp/processor and Theta Compli-blu Blu-ray player; a PrimaCinema server; and a bevy of California Audio Technology speakers, subwoofers and amplifiers.

 But perhaps the most unique part of the new showroom is a 640-square-foot “simulation room” featuring a three-projector, continuous curve-screen golf simulator from AboutGolf; a LaserShot shooting simulator with five-channel surround and 30 two-player games; and a VRX iMotion driving and flight simulator with triple-LCD display.